openshift/enhancements/enhancements/storage/csi-migration.md

 During Tech Preview in OCP 4.8, users can enable the CSI migration using a *FeatureSet*.
 It could be shared with [CCMO](https://github.com/openshift/enhancements/pull/463), but we may want to have a specific *FeatureSet* only for CSI Migration for users that want to enable CSI Migration without migrating to an external cloud provider.

 Once CSI migration reaches GA in upstream, the associated feature gates will be enabled by default.
-As a result, it will not be necessary to use *FeatureSets* anymore.
+As a result, it will remove the carry-patch above.
+Also, users will not have to use *FeatureSets* anymore.

 ### Risks and Mitigations